-A section of the carburation instrument induction tract must have a constant, circular section with a diameter of 34 mm (+ 0.1 mm).
-For 500cc Sidecars the diameter is 38 mm (+ 0.1 mm).
+A section of the carburation instrument induction tract must have a constant, circular section with a diameter of 34 [mm] (+ 0.1 [mm]).
 Only one (1) single fuel nozzle is permitted.
 No other additions are permitted in the air induction tract.

-On the air intake side, this circular section will be measured from the slide/throttle valve edge over a minimum length of 5 mm.
+On the air intake side, this circular section will be measured from the slide/throttle valve edge over a minimum length of 5 [mm].

-On the engine side, this circular section will be measured from the slide/throttle valve edge, over a minimum length of 25 mm.
+On the engine side, this circular section will be measured from the slide/throttle valve edge, over a minimum length of 25 [mm].

-On the engine side, an additional hole (maximum diameter 6 mm) is permitted to be used for engine starting purposes (choke).
+On the engine side, an additional hole (maximum diameter 6 [mm]) is permitted to be used for engine starting purposes (choke).
 (See Diagrams G, H, K, L)